The Isaac Bell House & Its Neighbors: Progressive Architecture

 (The New York Times, September 13, 1885 ”Robbery at Newport”)

 The robber, noted Chicago thief Charles Engle, was apprehended ten months later.

 Location.
 41° 28.768′ N, 71° 18.549′ W. Marker is in Newport, Rhode Island, in Newport County.
 Marker is on Perry Street.
 Touch for map.
 Marker is at or near this postal address: 70 Perry St, Newport RI 02840, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Elms & Its Neighbors: The Battle for Historic Preservation (about 600 feet away, measured in a direct line); Newport Casino / International Tennis Hall of Fame (approx. Ľ mile away); Old St. Mary’s Church (approx. 0.4 miles away); Jonathan Gibbs House (approx. half a mile away); Chateau-sur-Mer & Its Neighbors: A Victorian District Preserved (approx. half a mile away); Alexander Jack Jr. House (approx. half a mile away); Samuel Bours House (approx. half a mile away); Cap't George Buckmaster House (approx. 0.6 miles away).
 Touch for a list and map of all markers in Newport.

 Categories. • Architecture • Man-Made Features •

 Credits.
 This page was last revised on August 24, 2017.
 This page originally submitted on August 22, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 117 times since then.
+This page has been viewed 121 times since then and 4 times this year.
 Photos: 1, 2, 3, 4. submitted on August 22, 2017, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.